 The family rights attorneys of Jacobs Berger take pride in serving parents and grandparents from Morris County towns including Morristown, Madison, Randolph, Denville, Dover, East Hanover, Florham Park, and all of Northern New Jersey.
 Our firm believes that each case we take is an opportunity to help our clients reshape their family’s future in a positive way.
 To this end, we aim to provide dynamic and personalized legal solutions that address the unique concerns of each one of our family law clients.

-To speak with a member of our experienced legal team regarding your rights as a grandparent or parent in New Jersey, please contact us online or call our Morristown office by dialing (973) 718-7705 today for a comprehensive and confidential case assessment.
+To speak with a member of our experienced legal team regarding your rights as a grandparent or parent in New Jersey, please contact us online or call our Morristown office by dialing (973) 718-7705 today for a comprehensive and confidential Strategic Planning Session.